hpanno/CADworkflow/HowTo.md

 		- Located: Y:\_data\Tools\CAL_FIRE_CAD.tbx\SLOCO_to_SLU_CAD
 		- Right click and 'edit' the tool > Validate > Run --> this has just populated the roads features class Y:\_data\SLU\SLU_CAD\Mastermap.gdb\Extent
+		- Don't save the model when you close out.

 		Preparing Data
 		- Make a zip of the MasterMapGBD to put back on the 99 Machine.
 Put on Stick.